owncloud-archive/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'assetdirectory' => '/var/www/owncloud',

-The parent of the directory where css and js assets will be stored if piplelining is enabled; this defaults to the ownCloud directory.
+The parent of the directory where css and js assets will be stored if pipelining is enabled; this defaults to the ownCloud directory.
 The assets will be stored in a subdirectory of this directory named 'assets'.
 The server *must* be configured to serve that directory as $WEBROOT/assets.